mrdotb/mrdotb/content/posts/upload-on-youtube-with-elixir/index.md

 If it does not work.
 There is 10,000 quota allocation an upload cost 1600.
 So if it does not work double check everything.
 Even a fail request cost 1600 you can do only 6 upload request per 24hours.

+Some limitations:
-Some limitations, it's not possible to put the video as public without having you app verified by google...
+- it's not possible to put the video as public without having you app verified by google...
+- the refresh_token will expire after 7 days